 Start off with trademarking the markets that you are actively selling in or looking to enter in the near future.

-Consider this a call to action.
-If it is a market that is important to your business, it’s time to get going and register.
+Consider this as a call to action.
+If it is a market that is important to your business, it’s time to get going and register your trademark.